 With the aging of these electromechanical relays and the inability to repair and service these older relays, electronic relays are gradually replacing the older relays.
 However, many replacement electronic relays do not have the ability to directly connect to some of the older external devices such as high burden trip coils and contactors and thus interposing or auxiliary relays are required to interface these devices.
 These interfaces and equipment replacements are areas that should be looked at very carefully to determine if correct operation has been maintained

 Solid-state and microprocessor relays offer a significant number of advantages over their mechanical counterparts, including reliability, sophistication, reduced maintenance, documentation, and ease of adjustment.
-At the same time, however, they are sensitive to voltage spikes and require additional test precautions.
+At the same time, however, they are sensitive to voltage spikes, are vulnerable to cyberattack and require additional test precautions.

 Many manufactures make replacement solid-state relays for the older electro-mechanical relays.
 These newer relays have the capability of being programmed to duplicate the older relay(s) time-characteristic curves with curves that are menu selectable.
 The newer relays can have 100’s of pre-programmed selectable curves available or the user can create their own customized curves.
 A single solid-state relay can replace several of the older relay(s) functionality all in one unit.